Eccleshall F.C.: History

 The club was established in 1971 with involvement from the staff at Eccleshall Secondary School and was originally named Eccleshall Old Boys.
 They joined the Mid-Staffordshire League, and in 1973–74 the club won the Division Three Cup and finished second in the division, earning promotion to Division Two.
 In 1974–75 the club won the Division Two Cup.
 In 1975 the club adopted its current name.
 They joined the Staffordshire County League in 1979 and were promoted to the Premier Division in 1980–81.
 In 1983–84 they won the Premier Division, the Premier Division Cup and the May Bank Cup.
 At the end of the season they became founder members of the Staffordshire Senior League.

 Eccleshall were Staffordshire Senior League champions in 1989–90.
 In 1994 the league was renamed the Midland League, and in 1999–2000 the club were league runners-up.
 They went on to win back-to-back league titles in 2001–02 and 2002–03, after which they were promoted to Division Two of the North West Counties League.
 The club also won the Staffordshire FA Vase in 2002–03.
 Division Two was renamed Division One in 2008.
 When Division One was split in 2018, Eccleshall were placed in Division One South.

+In 2024–25 Eccleshall finished fifth in Division One South, qualifying for the promotion play-offs, in which they lost 5–0 to Abbey Hulton United in the semi-finals.
+The following season saw them finish as runners-up in the division, going on to beat Stafford Town 5–1 in the play-off semi-finals before losing the final against Stockport Georgians on penalties.